dmorse/pscf/doc/user-man/param.rst

 An example of a complete parameter file is shown below.
 This example is for a system containing a triblock copolymer containing three chemically distinct blocks in a solvent that is chemically identical to one of the blocks.

-The first line identifies the version of the file format (in this case, version 1.0).
+The first line of the file identifies the version of the file format (in this case, version 1.0).
 The remainder of the file is divided into sections, each of which begins with a line containing a capitalized label, such as MONOMERS, CHAINS, ec.
-The first few sections in this example simply provide blocks input data.
-The ITERATE and SWEEP sections instead contain the instructions required to initiate a computation.
-Execution stops when a FINISH block is encountered.
+Each section begins with a capitalized section identtifier (MONOMER, CHAINS, etc.) on a line by itself.
+A single line must is left blank between sections.
+The sections are processed in the order in which the appear in the parameter file.
+The first few sections in this example simply provide values for physical and computational parameters.
+An ITERATE section instructs the program to actually perform a SCF calculation, by iteratively solving the SCF equations.
+A SWEEP section performs a sequence of such calculations along a line in parameter space.
+Execution of the program stops when a FINISH line is encountered.

 ::